Non-solvable torsion-free virtually solvable groups: virtually solvable but not virtually nilpotent

 \section{$S$ virtually solvable but not virtually nilpotent}

-Let $S$ be a finitely generated, torsion free group which is virtually solvable and of finite Hirsch length.
+Let $S$ be a minimal TFNS group which is not virtually abelian.
 Then $S$ has solvable normal subgroups $V\leq{U}\leq\widetilde{S}$ such that $S/U$ is crystallographic, $U/V$ is finite, $V/I(V)$ has positive rank and $U/V$ acts effectively on $V/I(V)$, by Lemma \ref{overline}.
-In this section we shall use commutative algebra to bound $h(V)$ below, when $S$ is perfect and not virtually nilpotent.
+If $U$ is nilpotent then we may assume $V=U$, and then $\sqrt{S/U}$ is the unique such subgroup of minimal index, but otherwise $S/V$ may have a non-trivial torsion normal subgroup, and there may several such subgroups.
+We shall use commutative algebra to bound $h(V)$ below, when $S$ is perfect and not virtually nilpotent.